NHS hourglass logo

 A Northborough Common

-By Robert Ellis, former NHS Historian
+By Robert Ellis, former NHS Historian, 2018

-Recently there has been a movement to convert several West Main Street main stproperties just east of the lot on which the Civil War monument stands into a town common.
+Recently there has been a movement to convert several West Main Street properties just east of the lot on which the Civil War monument stands into a town common.
 It is an interesting prospect for a stretch of land that has seen better days.
-A few photographs, two of them more than a century old, illustrate one phase of the history of this downtown location. main st The area designated 39 West Main Street includes land extending to the border of the monument lot.
+A few photographs, two of them more than a century old, illustrate one phase of the history of this downtown location.
+The area designated 39 West Main Street includes land extending to the border of the monument lot.

 In 1895 a house that one can scarcely imagine stood close to the center of town stood there.
 Subtract the porch and the seated woman, the back portion of the house, the barn, the horse, and a few rustic touches and it becomes the building that stood there until just a few years ago.
 The woman looking out on a peaceful Main Street was probably Ada Lawrence, disabled throughout the last thirty years of her life.
 Now this lot is an empty patch.